Bryan De La Cruz Preview, Player Props: Marlins vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff ranks 11th in MLB with a collective nine strikeouts per nine innings.
+- The pitching staff for the Phillies has a collective 9.1 K/9, the seventh-best in the league.

-- The Phillies have a 4.01 team ERA that ranks 10th among all MLB pitching staffs.
+- The Phillies' 4.01 team ERA ranks 10th among all MLB pitching staffs.

-- Phillies pitchers combine to give up 158 home runs (1.1 per game), the 10th-fewest in the league.
+- Phillies pitchers combine to allow 159 home runs (1.1 per game), the 10th-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.